 The California Legislature is considering a bill that will set standards for accountability, privacy, and mitigating bias in government use of AI.

-The California Legislature recently passed AB-976, establishing the Artificial Intelligence in State Government Services Commission to oversee use of AI in government services.
+The California Legislature is pushing forward AB-976 to establish the Artificial Intelligence in State Government Services Commission to oversee use of AI in government services.
 It’s now considering AB-459, a bill that will set standards for accountability, privacy, and mitigating bias in government use of AI.

 Brandie Nonnecke, Founding Director of the CITRIS Policy Lab, provided comments on AB-459 “State government: Artificial Intelligence in State Government Services Commission: report” to the California Assembly Accountability and Administrative Review Committee on Wed., April 24, 2019.
 Her comments are included below.

 Thank you for inviting me to testify today.
 My name is Brandie Nonnecke.
 I work for the University of California as a director and researcher in an interdisciplinary, multi-campus research unit, CITRIS and the Banatao Institute.
 CITRIS stands for the Center for Information Technology Research in the Interest of Society.

 The views I’m expressing today on AB-459 are my own and are not that of the University of California.
 However, I would like to acknowledge and give credit to the lawmakers here today, and all of them in our state legislature, who value data-driven policymaking.
 They, in fact, allow the University of California to fulfill its mission as the research arm for the state of California by continuing to provide robust state support.
 Thank you for your support of the University of California.
 Your support enables us to support you, as you grapple with many challenging issues.

 It is well understood that AI-enabled decision-making is taking on a more central role in core social institutions.
 Automated decision systems have made their way into our healthcare facilities, courthouses, and employment offices, influencing decisions on who receives health insurance, who receives parole, and who receives a job offer.